Allergy to food; Food allergy - peanuts; Food allergy - soy; Food allergy - fish; Food allergy - shellfish; Food allergy - eggs; Food allergy - milk

 If you have been diagnosed with a food allergy, learn how to use injectable epinephrine.
 You should have it with you at all times.
 If you develop any type of serious or whole-body reaction (even hives) after eating the food:

-Food Allergy and Research and Education (FARE) --
+- Food Allergy Research and Education (FARE) --

 Avoiding the problem foods may be easy if the food is uncommon or easy to identify.
 When eating away from home, ask detailed questions about the food you are served.
 When buying food, read package ingredients carefully.